viktorbezdek/awesome-github-projects/README.md

 ## TypeScript

+- [CapSoftware/Cap](https://github.com/CapSoftware/Cap) - Open source Loom alternative.
+Beautiful, shareable screen recordings.
+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
+Design directly in your live React app and publish your changes to code.
+- [requestly/requestly](https://github.com/requestly/requestly) - Requestly was built to save developers time by intercepting and modifying HTTP Requests.
+It has now developed into an open-source alternative to Charles Proxy and Telerik Fiddler that works directly i
+- [n4ze3m/page-assist](https://github.com/n4ze3m/page-assist) - Use your locally running AI models to assist you in your web browsing
+- [podman-desktop/podman-desktop](https://github.com/podman-desktop/podman-desktop) - Podman Desktop is the best free and open source tool to work with Containers and Kubernetes for developers.
+Get an intuitive and user-friendly interface to effortlessly build, manage, and deploy conta
 - [serafimcloud/21st](https://github.com/serafimcloud/21st) - npm for design engineers: largest marketplace of shadcn/ui-based React Tailwind components, blocks and hooks
+- [getomni-ai/zerox](https://github.com/getomni-ai/zerox) - PDF to Markdown with vision models
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [gristlabs/grist-core](https://github.com/gristlabs/grist-core) - Grist is the evolution of spreadsheets.
 - [ghostfolio/ghostfolio](https://github.com/ghostfolio/ghostfolio) - Open Source Wealth Management Software.
 Angular + NestJS + Prisma + Nx + TypeScript 🤍